 Federal law allows employers to deduct the cost of providing food and lodging to employees, even if those deductions bring the employee's total pay to less than the minimum wage.
 In fast food restaurants, for example, employers often charge employees the cost of a meal to be eaten during their shift, even though employees typically hold minimum-wage jobs.

-Employers may deduct meals and lodging only if those items are customarily provided to employees in the industry.
-And, the employer may deduct only the reasonable cost of the items provided, not what it would charge for the items.
+Employers may deduct meals and lodging only if those items are customarily provided to employees in the industry and the employee voluntarily accepts them.
+And, the employer may deduct only the actual reasonable cost of the items provided, not what it would charge customers for the items.

 Although most states also allow employers to deduct the cost of meals and lodging provided to employees, there are legal limits.
 In California, for example, employees must voluntarily agree, in writing, to the deductions.
 A number of states, including Connecticut and New Hampshire, put a dollar limit on the amount an employer can deduct.